 These local income taxes add another wrinkle to the multi-state payroll challenge.
 Like each state, these localities each have their own rules, regulations, and requirements for handling withholding, deposits, and filings.
 All of these need to be addressed in an accurate and timely manner.

-When it comes to running multi-state payroll, putting the correct in-house systems in place is hard enough — but keeping up with all of the different state rules, rates, and forms can get downright overwhelming.
+When it comes to running multi-state payroll, putting the correct in-house systems in place is hard enough — but keeping up with all of the different state rules, rates, and forms can get overwhelming quickly.
 These many complications can quickly lead to avoidable errors, costly mistakes, and a great deal of wasted time.

 Instead, many small businesses choose to hand their payroll administration off to an expert service provider once they run into a multi-state employee situation.
-If you do the same, you’ll save time and effort, which you can put into growing your business even further!
+If you decide to go this route, you can re-channel your time and effort that was previously spent on payroll tasks, and put it toward growing your business instead.